yohan-lanier/fourier-epicycles/README.md

 # Requirements

 Code is based on python3.
-All required packages can be found in the requirements.txt file Note that this code was created on a windows system
+All required packages can be found in the requirements.txt file.
+Note that this code was created on a windows system

 # How to use the code